U.N. renews call for human rights monitoring in Western Sahara

 Ban said he welcomed Morocco’s willingness to allow special investigators from the U.N.
 Human Rights Council to visit the territory and the Polisario Front independence movement’s willingness to work with United Nations rights bodies.

-“The end goal nevertheless remains a sustained, independent and impartial human rights monitoring,” Ban said.
+“The end goal nevertheless remains a sustained, independent and impartial human rights monitoring mechanism,” Ban said.

 While Ban did not say it directly, U.N. officials and diplomats say that he would like the U.N. mission in Western Sahara to take on monitoring human rights violations in the territory, but Morocco, backed by France, has vigorously resisted the idea.

-The renewal of the mandate of the peacekeeping mission marks an annual battle in the Security Council between France, which defends Morocco’s position, and a number of African and Western nations supporting Polisario.
+The renewal of the mandate of the peacekeeping mission marks an annual battle in the Security Council between France, which defends Morocco’s position, and African nations supporting Polisario.

-After sending the report to the council on Thursday, the United Nations issued at least two revised versions of it over the course of several hours.
-The latest version removes the term “monitoring mechanism” and only refers to “monitoring.”

-Ahmed Boukhari, the Polisario’s U.N. representative, said he was disappointed Ban’s report did not go further, adding that Rabat and Paris were putting pressure on the world body.

 Western Sahara, which is slightly bigger than Britain, has under half a million people known as Sahrawis.

+Last year the United States, on Ban’s recommendation, proposed that MINURSO take on the job of human rights monitoring.
+But Morocco was furious and Washington dropped the idea.
+By way of a compromise, Rabat agreed to allow some U.N. rights investigators to visit the territory.

-Ban recommends renewing the mandate of MINURSO for 12 more months and 15 more U.N. observers to join the 225 already there.
+Ban recommends renewing the mandate of MINURSO for another year, while calling for adding 15 additional U.N. observers to the 225 already there.

-The report touches on the sensitive issue of exploitation of Western Sahara’s resources.
+The report also touches on the sensitive issue of the exploitation of Western Sahara’s natural resources.
 It is rich in phosphates - used in fertilizer - and, potentially, offshore oil and gas.

 “In light of increased interest in the natural resources of Western Sahara, it is timely to call upon all relevant actors to ‘recognize the principle that the interests of the inhabitants of these territories are paramount’,” Ban said, citing the United Nations Charter.

-Morocco, Total and Kosmos have all pledged to abide by international standards and pledged that the local population would benefit from discoveries.

-Total did not have an immediate response to Ban’s report when contacted by Reuters.
+Neither Total nor Kosmos had an immediate response when contacted by Reuters.
+Ban’s report does not name any specific companies active in Western Sahara.

-Kosmos said in a statement: “Our activities are currently focused solely on exploration. ...
-If we were to make a commercially viable discovery, then we would only proceed with development in accordance with international law and best practices,” it said.

 Rabat wants Western Sahara to be an autonomous part of Morocco.
 Polisario instead proposes a referendum among ethnic Sahrawis that includes an option of independence, but there is no agreement between Morocco and Polisario on who should participate in any referendum.